-An ophthalmologist obtains an undergraduate degree than completes a four year medical school obtaining a doctor of medicine (MD) degree.
+An ophthalmologist obtains an undergraduate degree, then completes a four year medical school obtaining a doctor of medicine (MD) degree.
 They then complete an internship year and a three year ophthalmology residency.
-Some may subspecialize in an area of ophthalmology by completing a fellowship.
+Some may sub-specialize in an area of ophthalmology by completing a fellowship.

 An optometrist completes prerequisite undergraduate courses but most optometry schools do not require an undergraduate degree.
 They then complete a four-year optometry degree (OD).
 Most also complete a one year residency for special certification.
 Optometrists diagnose eye ailments and prescribe glasses, contacts and eye-related medication.

 Our ophthalmologists can give you complete eye care services including accurate diagnosis of eye conditions, medication treatments, surgery and laser-assisted surgery in addition to your basic prescription of glasses and contacts.